Temperature Control Overview

 Esparparts.com – Mid-Range Kits

 For those looking for a more budget-friendly option without sacrificing quality, esparparts.com offers comparable kits.
-They’re an authorized Espar distributor in North America and have decades of experience selling and servicing these systems.
+They’re the main authorized Espar distributor in North America and have decades of experience selling and servicing these systems.
 While the feature set isn’t as comprehensive as Rixen’s, these kits are solid, reliable, and often a better fit for builds where cost is a bigger factor.

 Heatso – Budget Kits

-At the more affordable end, [Heatso] sells genuine Espar heater kits at lower prices.
+At the more affordable end, Heatso sells genuine Espar heater kits at lower prices.
 The catch: they’re not an authorized Espar/Eberspächer distributor.
 That doesn’t mean the products aren’t real—just that warranty support and service can be more complicated.

 We actually run one of these kits in our rental van, and it performs great.
 That said, if you’re not comfortable doing your own troubleshooting or repairs, it may be worth spending the extra money on a kit that’s backed by manufacturer support.